UpstreamDataInc/goosebit/README.md

 - Devices use [SWUpdate](https://swupdate.org) or [RAUC](https://rauc.io) + [RAUC hawkBit Updater](https://rauc-hawkbit-updater.readthedocs.io) for managing software updates.
 - Devices send certain attributes (`sw_version`, `hw_boardname`, `hw_revision`).
 - Semantic versions are used.
-- With RAUC and multiple hardware revisions, `compatible` in `manifest.raucm` is set to something like `my-board-rev4.2` or `Some Board 2b`.

 ## Features